EthanBarlo/web-portfolio/src/projects/web-shop-php.md

 After some time working on the project and most of the pages created I came to realize that the website didn't look quite right.
 I had also found that I was struggling to make decisive decisions on the colours, borders and spacing of the website.

 Because I had used Tailwind before, I decided to experiment with it for the login and register pages.
 I quickly found that it was extremely fast to develop using Tailwind, and that the pages looked more professional and refined than the ones I had created using my own CSS.

+I quickly made the decision to switch over to Tailwind CSS for the rest of the project, and I am very happy with the decision.

 <Wavy>